FAQs and Guidelines

 A human subject is a living individual whom an investigator (whether professional or student) conducting research obtains (a) data through intervention or interaction with the individual, or (b) identifiable private information.

 As defined in the federal policy (45CFR46.102(f)), a human subject is a living individual whom an investigator (whether professional or student) conducting research obtains (a) data through intervention or interaction with the individual, or (b) identifiable private information.

 As defined in the federal policy (45CFR46.102(f)), research means a systematic investigation, including research development, testing, and evaluation, designed to develop or contribute to generalizable knowledge.

 First determine whether your project is (1) research and (2) involves human subjects.
 If both of these conditions are not met, you do not need IRB approval.

-You can submit an application through the Axiom Mentor portal.
-When you initiate a new protocol it will first administer a pre-diagnostic survey, similar to the decision tree, in order to help you determine which type of review your protocol requires.
+IRB applications are submitted through the Axiom Mentor portal.
+When you initiate a new protocol it will first administer a pre-diagnostic survey to help you determine which type of review your protocol requires.